retaildevcrews/capi-in-codespaces/docs/3-add-nodepool.md

 ```

 After creating a new User node pool, use `kubectl` to find all the AKS node pools that Cluster API is managing.

+## Next

+Continue with [Upgrade AKS version](./4-upgrade-k8s.md) lab.
+This lab will walk you through upgrading your AKS cluster and node pools.